stadium-software/howto-JS-vs-JSON/readme.md

 ## Stadium Lists

-To learn more about using `Lists` in Stadium, check out the [How-To: Lists](https://github.com/stadium-software/howto-lists) repo

 When working with Lists inside of Stadium, it often does not matter whether your List is in a JSON or a JS format.

 However, when sending data to a WebService, `Lists` **must** be in JSON format.
 Converting a Javascript `List` to JSON can be accomplished by using the following in the `Code` property of a `Javascript` action: